scipy-conference/scipy_proceedings/papers/pylzjd/main.rst

 The LZJD algorithm as discussed so far provides only a distance metric.
 This is valuable for search and information retrieval problems, many clustering algorithms, and :math:`k`-nearest-neighbor style classification, but does not avail ourselves to all the algorithms that would be available in Scikit-Learn.
 Prior work proposed one method of vectorizing LZSets :cite:`raff_shwel` based on feature hashing :cite:`Weinberger2009a`, where every item in the set is mapped to a random position in a large and high dimensional input (they used :math:`d=2^{20}`).
 For new users, we want to avoid such high dimensional spaces to avoid the "curse of dimensionality" :cite:`Bellman1957`, a phenomena that makes obtaining meaningful results in higher dimensions difficult.

 Working in such high dimensional spaces often requires greater consideration and expertise.
 To make PyLZJD easier for novices to use, we have developed a different vectorization strategy.
 To make this possible, we use a new version of Min-Hashing called "SuperMinHash", :cite:`Ertl2017`.
-The new SuperMinHash adds a fixed overhead compared to the prior method, but enables us to use what is known as :math:`b`-bit minwise hashing to convert sets to a more compact vectorized representation :cite:`Li:2011:TAB:1978542.1978566`.
+The new SuperMinHash is up to 40% slower compared to the prior method, but enables us to use what is known as :math:`b`-bit minwise hashing to convert sets to a more compact vectorized representation :cite:`Li:2011:TAB:1978542.1978566`.
 Since :math:`k \leq 1024` in most cases, and :math:`b \leq 8`, we arrive at a more modest :math:`d=k\cdot b \leq 8,192`.
 By keeping the dimension smaller, we make PyLZJD easier to use and a wider selection of algorithms from Scikit-Learn should produce reasonable results.

 .. raw:: latex